lucaszub/background-remover/README.md

 # Background Remover

-Une application web complète pour retirer le fond d'une image en 1 clic avec l'intelligence artificielle.
+A complete web application to remove image backgrounds in 1 click using artificial intelligence.

 ## Architecture

-- **Frontend**: Next.js avec TypeScript et Tailwind CSS
+- **Frontend**: Next.js with TypeScript and Tailwind CSS
-- **Backend**: Python avec FastAPI et rembg
+- **Backend**: Python with FastAPI and rembg
-- **Déploiement**: Azure Container Apps
+- **Deployment**: Azure Container Apps
-- **Analytics**: Google Analytics et Vercel Analytics
+- **Analytics**: Google Analytics and Vercel Analytics

 ## Features

 - **Background Removal**: Upload an image and get it back with the background removed
-- **Modern UI**: Interface utilisateur intuitive avec Next.js
+- **Modern UI**: Intuitive user interface with Next.js
 - **FastAPI**: Modern, fast web framework for building APIs
 - **Docker Support**: Ready for containerization and deployment
 - **Azure Container Apps**: Deployment scripts included
-- **Analytics Integration**: Google Analytics et Vercel Analytics intégrées
+- **Analytics Integration**: Google Analytics and Vercel Analytics integrated

 ## API Endpoints